kyma-project/kyma/docs/application-connector/docs/005-architecture-application-connector.md

 type: Architecture
 ---

-The Application Connector consists of the following components:

-* **Nginx Ingress Controller**
-* **Connector Service**
-* **Metadata Service**
-* **Event Service**
-* **Proxy Service**
-* **Remote Environments**
-* **Minio bucket**
-* **Kubernetes Secrets**
-* **Kubernetes Services**

 ![Architecture Diagram](assets/001-application-connector.png)

+## Remote Environment

+A Remote Environment (RE) represents an external solution connected to Kyma.
+It handles the security and integration with other components, such as the Service Catalog or the Event Bus.
+Using the components of the Application Connector, the RE creates a coherent identity for a connected external solution and ensures its separation.
+All REs are created through the RemoteEnvironment Custom Resource, which also stores all of the relevant metadata.
+You can map a RE to many Kyma Environments and use the APIs and the Event Catalogs of the connected external solution within their context.

+## Remote Environment controller

+The controller listens for creating or deleting the RemoteEnvironment Custom Resources and acts accordingly, either provisioning or de-provisioning an instance of Proxy Service and Event Service for every Custom Resource.

+>**NOTE:** Every RemoteEnvironment Custom Resource is constitutes a RE to which you can connect an external solution.

-### Connector Service
+## Connector Service

+The Connector Service:
-The Connector Service is handling the exchange of the client certificates for a given Remote Environment and also returns the Metadata service and Event service endpoints.
+- Handles the exchange of client certificates for a given RE.
+- Provides the Metadata Service and Event Service endpoints.
-The Connector Service is signing each client certificate with use of server side certificate which is stored in Kubernetes secrets.
+- Signs client certificates using the server side certificate stored in Kubernetes Secrets.

-The detailed description can be found here: [Connector Service](TBD)

-### Metadata Service
+## Metadata Service

-The Metadata Service stores all registered APIs and Event Catalog which are exposed by the connected system.
-The APIs and Event catalogs metadata are stored in Remote Environment Custom Resource and the documentation is stored in Minio bucket.
+The Metadata Service stores all registered APIs and Event Catalog exposed by a connected external solution.
+The APIs and Event catalogs metadata are stored in RemoteEnvironment Custom Resource.

-The Kubernetes services are created for each registered API and a new Service classes in Service Catalog is registered.
+The system creates a new Kubernetes service for each registered API.
+Additionally, a new Service Classes is registered in the Service Catalog.
-Therefore, the services and Lambda function within Kyma can access the external API using the Service Catalog binding and the Proxy service.

-The API can be registered together with an OAuth credentials which are stored in Kubernetes secrets.
+>**NOTE:** Using the Metadata Service, you can register an API along with its OAuth credentials.
+The credentials are stored in a Kubernetes Secret.

-The detailed description can be found here: [Metadata Service](TBD)

-### Event service

-Event Service is responsible for publishing events in Kyma.
-It is a connecting the external system with Kyma Eventbus.
+## Nginx Ingress Controller

+The Nginx Ingress Controller exposes the Application Connector by assigning a public IP address and a DNS name to it.
+The DNS name of the Ingress is cluster-dependant and follows the `gateway.{cluster-dns}` format, for example `gateway.servicemanager.cluster.kyma.cx`.
+You can access every exposed Remote Environment through its Gateway by using the assigned path.
+For example, to reach the Gateway for the `ec-default` Remote Environment, use this URL: `gateway.servicemanager.cluster.kyma.cx/ec-default`.
+The Nginx Ingress Controller secures the endpoint with certificate validation.
+Each call must include a valid client certificate which is Remote Environment-specific.

-### Proxy service
+## Proxy Service

+The Proxy Service is an intermediary component between a lambda function or a service and an external API registered with the Metadata Service.
+It acts as a proxy and can acquire OAuth tokens.

+## Event Service

-The Proxy service is sending events to the Kyma Eventbus.
-The main purpose of the service to enrich the events with additional metadata indicating the source of the event.
+The Event Service sends events to the Kyma Event Bus and enriches the events with metadata that indicates the source of the Event.
-That allows routing the events to Lambda functions and Services based on Remote Environment from which they are coming.
+This allows to route the events to Lambda functions and Services based on their source Remote Environment.

-The detailed description can be found here: [Proxy Service](TBD)

-### Remote Environments

-Remote Environment represents the external system which is connected to Kyma.

-The Remote Environment is handling aspects of the security and integration with other Kyma components, like Service Catalog and Event bus.

-The Remote Environment is creating a coherent entity from underlying Application Connector's components for a connected system and ensures a separation between different environments.

-All Remote Environments are stored using Kubernetes Custom Resource Definition (CRD).
-You can find more details here [Remote Environment CRD](040-remote-environment-custom-resource.md)

-The Remote Environment can be mapped to many Kyma Environments using the [Environment Mapping CRD](041-cr-environment-mapping.md).

-### Minio bucket
+## Minio bucket

-Minio bucket is the storag for documentation of the registered APIs and Event catalogs.
+The Minio bucket stores the documentation of the connected external solution's registered APIs and Event catalogs.

-### Kubernetes Secret
+## Kubernetes Secret

-Kubernetes Secret is a Kubernetes Object which stores sensitive data, like OAuth credentials
+The Kubernetes Secret is a Kubernetes object which stores sensitive data, such as the OAuth credentials.

-### Kubernetes Services
+## Kubernetes Services

-Kubernetes services are used for managing an access to the external API over the Proxy service from the Lambda functions and services deployed in Kyma.
+Kubernetes services are used to manage the access from the Lambda functions and services deployed in Kyma to the external APIs over the Proxy Service.